dtw2127/p8105_hw5_dtw2127/hw5.md

     ## i Use `spec()` to retrieve the full column specification for this data.
     ## i Specify the column types or set `show_col_types = FALSE` to quiet this message.

+There is data on victim names, age, sex, city and disposition.
+There are 52178 observations for 14 variables.
 We will focus on Baltimore, MD.

 ``` r
 baltimore_df =